 More than half of over-40s feel anxious about retiring, survey suggests

-More than half (54 per cent) of over-40s feel anxious about retiring, a survey has found.
+More than half (54%) of over-40s feel anxious about retiring, a survey has found.

-Despite being potentially decades away from retirement, six in 10 (61 per cent) of 40 to 44-year-olds said they feel anxious about it, asset manager Abrdn found.
+Despite being potentially decades away from retirement, six in 10 (61%) of 40 to 44-year-olds said they feel anxious about it, asset manager abrdn found.

-The cost of living crisis and the effects of the current economy on investments were behind many people’s concerns, sitting alongside worries that people had not saved enough into their pension pots over their lives so far.
+The cost-of-living crisis and the affects of the current economy on investments were behind many people’s concerns, sitting alongside worries that people had not saved enough into their pension pots over their lives so far.

-Some said they feel embarrassed about their lack of retirement planning or about seeking advice.
+Some people said they feel embarrassed about their lack of retirement planning or about seeking advice.

 As well as financial concerns, some were worried about being labelled as “old” or losing their identity when they eventually retire.